 This varies of course, but you can find deals on the east coast that are in the $200s.
-It can get up to around $400-$500 though.
+It can get up in the $1,000s though.
 If you are wondering how to find the best flight deals, I use Google Flights for all my flight searches.

 Is St. Thomas safe?

 I’ve been four times and never felt unsafe.
 However, I always travel with another person and am never outside of the resort or Red Hook after dark.
 I always try to take precautions just as I would anywhere else.